thenewdarling/CurseOfStrahd/Downtime/2021-05-30 Downtime before Session 3.md

 [06-Jun-21 06:39 PM] TenderstDM
 Yeah, by batch, I mean enough for a single day 🙂 [[Rurick]] gave you around 5 batches worth

-[06-Jun-21 09:43 PM] Arlo de León (he/him)
+[06-Jun-21 09:43 PM] [[Arlo]] de León (he/him)
-A sucker for silver, zombie cleaving, and chivalry, Arlo offers to pool his resources and get Magdalena the dagger "I have 29gp to my name currently, would that suffice?
+A sucker for silver, zombie cleaving, and chivalry, [[Arlo]] offers to pool his resources and get Magdalena the dagger "I have 29gp to my name currently, would that suffice?
 It would be a shame to let such a pretty weapon go to waste, and Allessandra is sure to reimburse me once we are reunited"

 [06-Jun-21 09:51 PM] Magdalena de Luna (she/her)
 "I don't actually need the dagger, the deal for getting them both at the same time is just hard to pass up on!
 I'll tell you what, lover boy.
 If you loan me 18gp, I can cover the cost of both.
 I'll pay you back when more gold flows in, and you can hang onto the dagger in the meantime.
 And if you can put it in the back of an undead, all the better for all of us."

-[06-Jun-21 09:57 PM] Arlo de León (he/him)
+[06-Jun-21 09:57 PM] [[Arlo]] de León (he/him)
 "How diplomatic of you, and incredibly sweet.
 No need to pay me back, my dear, the dagger is payment alone - and if we are to be travelling together for a bit, i assure you it will be most effective in my hands." [i hand you 18gp]

 [06-Jun-21 10:01 PM] Magdalena de Luna (she/her)
 "Much appreciated.
 It seems chivalry isn't dead after all.
 Or.... undead?"

 [06-Jun-21 10:04 PM] Magdalena de Luna (she/her)
-@Liam With Magda's 32gp and Arlo's 18gp, we buy the rapier and the dagger!! 👍 (Jeremiah's gonna do an Identify before we equip them tho in case they're cursed or whatever lol)
+@Liam With Magda's 32gp and [[Arlo]]'s 18gp, we buy the rapier and the dagger!! 👍 (Jeremiah's gonna do an Identify before we equip them tho in case they're cursed or whatever lol)

 [06-Jun-21 10:10 PM] Jeremiah Templeton (he/him)
 I spend 15gp on the holy water and cast identify on them and the weapons and the coin